 Serge Nubret is a successful bodybuilder and actor from the 70s.
 And he was known for his unconventional approach to training.
 Back then there were basically 3 groups of training philosophies in bodybuilding.
-There were some bodybuilder that built their physiques by a low-volume high-intensity high-loads approach like Mike Mentzer and Boyer Coe.
+There were some bodybuilders that built their physiques by a low-volume, high-intensity, high-loads approach like Mike Mentzer and Boyer Coe.
 Then there were bodybuilders like Arnold Schwarzenegger and Tom Platz which used to rotate and mix a variety of approach from high-rep high-volume to low-rep high-load training.
-An then there was Serge Nubret who led the third type of training approach to bodybuilding in those golden days of Bodybuilding which was high-volume low-intensity approach.
+An then there was Serge Nubret who led the third type of training approach to bodybuilding in those golden days of bodybuilding which was high-volume low-intensity approach.
 That means he would do up to 54 sets of 12 to 20 repetitions with 30 to 50% of his 1 RM per training.

 Before going deeper into his approach one important factor to note when analyzing and applying his approach is his training foundation.
-Before he started bodybuilding he was a quite successful track athlete, sprinting 100m in 10,5 seconds, being known as a good shot-putter and bench pressing 225kg for reps at a bodyweight of about 85 kg.
-He was strong to begin is bodybuilding career.
-Which was a great base to succeed with the high-volume low-intensity approach he used.
+Before he started bodybuilding he was a quite successful track athlete, sprinting 100m in 10.5 seconds, being known as a good shot-putter and bench pressing 225kg for reps at a bodyweight of about 85 kg.
+He was strong to begin his bodybuilding career.
+Which was a great base to succeed with the high-volume, low-intensity approach he used.

-His main point was that lower weights lead to less injury risk.
+His main point was that lower weights lead to less risk of injury.
 Yet, based on stories he would occasionally lift really heavy if someone doubts his strength.
-And second point thats the be made here is the importance of a metabolic stimulus for maximal muscular development.
+And second point thats the be made here is the importance of a metabolic stimulus for maximum muscular development.
 Its primarily Glycogen Supercompensation that will lead to sarcoplasmic hypertrophy which is a key driver in bodybuilding.
-With some workouts being over 1000 reps the metabolic stimulus of this training approach is tremendous and even exceeds Milos Sarcev’s highly effective giant set approach in total number of reps done per training.
+With some workouts being over 1000 reps the metabolic stimulus of this training approach is tremendous and even exceeds Milos Sarcev's highly effective giant set approach in total number of reps done per training.